This ancient practice honors the dead for 30 consecutive days.

 It is a beautiful practice, one that honors the dead with the greatest prayer of all time.

-One group that is able to say Gregorian Masses is Aid to the Church in Need.
+Another agency that is able to provide these Masses is Aid to the Church in Need.
 The donation that makes it possible for priests to focus on your loved one for 30 consecutive days also enables this pontifical charity to serve the persecuted Church or those in rural or under-served areas most in need.
 To obtain Gregorian Masses from Aid to the Church in Need, see here.